brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 [Man Pages](https://en.wikipedia.org/wiki/Man_page) - the Wikipedia page for "man pages" aka manual pages, describing the history and use of manual pages in the command line

-# Agenda

-## Part 1 - History, Context, Objectives

-what the command line is, what we can do with it, why it matters

-## Part 2 - Intro to Commands

-basic structures, navigation, inputs & outputs

-## LUNCH

-## Part 3 - CLI Tools for Digital Preservation

-moving files, verifying integrity of files and metadata

-## Part 4 - CLI Tools for Audiovisual Formats

-media file structure, MediaInfo + ffmpeg

-## Part 5 - Intro to Scripting

-workflow setup, variables, loops, managing scripts

 # Install instructions

 ## Test Files

-Please download a set of test file sthat you'll use for both days 1 and 2 [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)
+Please download a set of test files that you'll use for both days 1 and 2 [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)

 ## Mac Setup Instructions